JoeSRead/Diamonds/README.md

 - By Joe Read and Ashray Shetty

+This repo contains the following files: index.ipynb: Contains the jupyter notebook where the 2 datasets are run, along with their ouput diamonds.csv and cleaned_life_expectancy.csv: Datasets used in the notebook model.py: Contains raw code and functions for implemented in the notebook presentation.pdf: slides explaining the purpose and outcome of the project
+test_notebooks: is a folder containing jupyter notebooks used during prototyping.

 Regression is a mathematical technique used in quantifying the relationship between a taget variable and one or more features.
 The first step involves estimating the impact each feature will have on the independent variable, and then tuning the coefficients to reliably predict the target variable.

 For instance if a manager wants to determine the relationship between the firm’s advertisement expenditures and its sales revenue, they will build a model linking the two, assuming, perhaps, that higher advertising expenditures lead to higher sale for a firm.
 The manager collects data on advertising expenditure and on sales revenue in a specific period of time which is then used to test the model which takes the form: